(M.S. with concurrent PGY1 Residency and PGY2 in Pharmacy Administration)

 To develop contemporary pharmacy leaders to be change agents for the future of healthcare utilizing the vast experiential and academic resources available in the Texas Medical Center and the greater Houston area

-We will be the premier training site for future health-system pharmacy leaders using a seamless partnership between academia and experiential training
+We will be the premier training program for future health-system pharmacy leaders using a seamless partnership between academia and experiential training

 - ASHP-matching, accreditation-seeking residency programs offered by six Texas Medical Center institutions

 About the University of Houston College of Pharmacy